CoBRA: Programming Cognitive Bias in Social Agents Using Classic Social Science Experiments: Discussion

+CoBRA should therefore be seen as a behavioral control layer for LLM-based agents: it makes context sensitivity programmable, but claims about human mental processes must ultimately be grounded in human data and theory.
+Social simulations using CoBRA can generate hypotheses and stress-test theories under varied settings, but they do not by themselves constitute evidence about human mechanisms.

+\textbf{Steps Toward Agent Specification Compiler.} Our motivation for building such a control layer is that current LLMs still exhibit limited and unstable perceptual capabilities; without explicit controls, experimenters lack quantitative levers over agent specifications across conditions, which weakens the rigor of social simulations.
+In this sense, \name\ can be viewed as a lightweight \emph{Agent Specification Compiler}: it helps transform high-level natural-language descriptions of cognitive tendencies into structured, reproducible behavioral specifications via CBIs.

+The current performance and accuracy of \name\ are not final.
+Incorporating additional classic experimental paradigms, systematically augmenting prompts, and combining CoBRA with complementary control methods are promising directions to further improve the fidelity, robustness, and coverage of behavioral regulation.

-\textbf{Research Ethics.} \name's ability to program biases may raise ethical concerns.
-Without proper safeguards, these capabilities could be misused to manipulate user behavior, reinforce harmful stereotypes, or amplify societal biases.
-For instance, agents programmed with biases such as the Bandwagon Effect could be exploited for deceptive marketing or political propaganda.
-To ensure \name's responsible use, it is essential to integrate transparency measures, such as bias disclosure, and implement auditing mechanisms to detect and mitigate harmful behaviors.
-Additionally, ethical guidelines must govern its deployment in sensitive domains, balancing innovation with accountability.
-At the same time, \name\ provides an opportunity to model and counteract harmful biases, contributing to the development of fairer and more equitable AI systems.
-By fostering collaboration between researchers, ethicists, and policymakers, \name\ can ensure that its capabilities are leveraged for societal benefit while minimizing risks.
+\textbf{Research Ethics.} CoBRA’s ability to program biases may raise ethical concerns.
+Without proper safeguards, it could be misused to manipulate user behavior, reinforce harmful stereotypes, or amplify societal biases.
+For example, agents programmed with the Bandwagon Effect could be exploited for deceptive marketing or political propaganda.
+Similar risks arise in research practice: because CoBRA allows systematic control over susceptibility to contextual cues, CBI could be misused to ``dial in'' desired outcomes (e.g., by tuning CBI post hoc to confirm prior expectations).
+To mitigate this, CBI settings should be treated as explicit experimental parameters—pre-registered where possible, systematically varied, and transparently reported—rather than adjusted after the fact to fit a preferred narrative.

+To ensure CoBRA’s responsible use, it is important to adopt transparency measures (e.g., bias disclosure) and auditing mechanisms to detect and mitigate harmful behaviors, and to develop ethical guidelines for deployment in sensitive domains.
+At the same time, CoBRA provides an opportunity to model and counteract harmful biases, supporting the development of fairer and more equitable AI systems.
+By fostering collaboration between researchers, ethicists, and policymakers, CoBRA’s capabilities can be leveraged for societal benefit while minimizing risks.